 I headed to Target and picked up the least expensive storage bins I could find.
-I wanted the fabric cubes and for some reason the blue were a dollar less and then I couldn’t pass up the taupe ones because they were on clearance.
+There are also Dollar Store Organization bins you can find at a bargain price.
+I wanted the fabric cubes and for some reason, the blue were a dollar less and then I couldn’t pass up the taupe ones because they were on clearance.

 I knew I wanted to label the storage bins, not only because it would look nice, but I was hoping that perhaps my husband and son will actually READ the labels before shoving things in.

 I also used some baskets I already had from IKEA.